saucelabs/sauce-docs/docs/web-apps/live-testing/live-cross-browser-testing.md

 :::caution

-If you have issues starting Live tests, check your IT infrastructure and make sure you are not blocking WebSockets.
+If you have issues starting live tests, check your IT infrastructure and make sure you are not blocking WebSockets.

 :::